wp-plugins/simple-file-downloader/readme.txt

 = Features =

 * Downloader button is available in your admin content editor.
 Button is available for post, page & post type
-* Insert download links via shortcode [media-downloader] to any posts/pageas
+* Insert download links via shortcode [media-downloader] to any posts, pages or custom post types
 * Allow users to directly download in all file formats for free
 * No file size limit for downloads.
 For more information please check the [Simple File Downloader](http://phplugins.softanalyzer.com/simple-file-downloader/) documentation page